arduino-libraries/Arduino_Opta_Blueprint/AddNewExpansion.md

 override the standard Expansion::write() function.
 When you write a digital output register such ADD_DIGITAL_0_OUTPUT (for example) the overridden function will set a bit in the register at the address ADD_DIGITAL_OUTPUT.
-So that the the register at the address ADD_DIGITAL_0_OUTPUT is not really allocated and does not take space in memory, moreover the register at the address ADD_DIGITAL_OUTPUT (that maps all the outputs as a bit field integer) is immediately ready to be transferred to the expansion to update the output during
+So that the register at the address ADD_DIGITAL_0_OUTPUT is not really allocated and does not take space in memory, moreover the register at the address ADD_DIGITAL_OUTPUT (that maps all the outputs as a bit field integer) is immediately ready to be transferred to the expansion to update the output during